masikol/barapost/README.md

 # Barapost toolkit

-**"Barapost"** command line toolkit is designed for sorting of FASTA, FASTQ and FAST5 files (i.e. separation into different files) according to taxonomic classification of nucleotide sequences stored in them.
+**"Barapost"** command line toolkit is designed for binning of FASTA, FASTQ and FAST5 files (i.e. separation into different files) according to taxonomic classification of nucleotide sequences stored in them.
 Classification is implemented as finding the most similar reference sequence in a nucleotide database: remotely using NCBI BLAST web serveice or on a local machine with BLAST+ toolkit.

 ## Motivation